Mortgage Affordability: What Lenders Really Look At

 Get personalised affordability advice

-Every lender calculates affordability differently, and the right lender for your profile could offer you tens of thousands more than another.
-A Clearview adviser compares over 90 lenders to find the best fit for your income, outgoings, and goals.
+Every lender calculates affordability its own way, and the right one for your profile could offer you tens of thousands more than the next.
+A Clearview adviser compares over 90 lenders to find the best fit for your income, your outgoings and what you are aiming for.
 Get free, no-obligation advice today.